morgan-se/svelte-blog/src/posts/How-have-LLMs-changed-the-game.md

 - Non-critical dummy data.
 If all you need is a whole bunch of different dummy data ChatGPT is an easy choice, working well with csv files and SQL.

 Though worry not learners, you can interact with LLMs in a way that promotes learning instead of getting it to do the work for you.
 With the proper prompting ChatGPT can become an excellent tutor to help learn programming contexts.

+It could be as simple as saying
+> Can you teach me step by step how to write a Tower of Hanoi solver in python?
+Don't give me any code let me work that out

+And ChatGPT will give a thorough break down of the steps you should go through to write the code yourself (YMMV since ChatGPT is ever-evolving and not deterministic).
+In my case I received a detailed breakdown of the following points:
+1. Understand the Problem — Learn the basic rules and objectives.
+1. Break Down the Problem — Identify the steps needed for solving the puzzle for any number of disks.
+1. Define the Function — Set up the recursive function with parameters for the number of disks and the pegs.
+1. Base Case — Define what happens when there's only one disk to move.
+1. Recursive Case — Think about how to break the problem into smaller sub-problems.
+1. Track Moves — Ensure you log or output the moves as you go.
+1. Test the Function — Start with small numbers of disks and verify correctness.
+1. Optimize (Optional) — Consider any additional improvements once the basic function is working.

+But the true beauty lies in the fact you can converse with it and it will maintain the context.
+You can share code snippets as you work to get feedback about why things aren't working, or ways you could better write something.